Border Ranks of Positive and Invariant Tensor Decompositions: Applications to Correlations: Gaps between rank and border rank

 In the $3$-partite case, a dimension analysis shows that $\symmpsdrank(W_3) \geq 3$, thereby also leading to a gap between border rank and rank (see \Cref{prop:symmetryAnalysisWState} in the appendix).
 However, for the non-symmetric case in the tripartite scenario the existence of a gap between border rank and rank is still open (see \Cref{conj:psdrank} and \Cref{sec:Conclusion}).

-In contrast to the psd-decomposition, the nonnegative (and subsequently also the separable) decomposition exhibit no gap between border rank and rank in the $n$-partite case for arbitrary $n$, as we will see \Cref{sec:noBorderRanks}.
+In contrast to the psd-decomposition, the nonnegative (and subsequently also the separable) decomposition exhibit no gap between border rank and rank in the $n$-partite case for arbitrary $n$, as we will see in \Cref{sec:noBorderRanks}.
+The special case of nonnegative decompositions has already been shown in \cite{Li09}.